• Home

 VM creation step

-I have allocated 1GB of RAM from 4GB available RAM for the VM.
+I have allocated 1GB of RAM from the 4GB available RAM for the VM.
 You can allocate any amount that you can spare from your computer’s main memory depending upon the work that you will be doing in Linux.

 Now is the time to create a virtual hard disk.
 You can select the size of your virtual hard disk by pressing the Create button and selecting the size from the slider bar similar to the Memory Size Dialog box seen previously.